 For pain: If the nail causes pain, part or all of the nail can be removed with surgery.
 Never try to remove a nail by yourself.

 Many nail problems can be prevented by wearing the right shoes and trimming your nails properly.
 Keep your feet clean and dry to help avoid infection.
-If you have diabetes, talk with your podiatrist or primary care doctor before doing any foot self-care.
+If you have diabetes, talk with your healthcare provider before doing any foot self-care.

 The right shoes: Get your feet measured.
 Your size may change as you age.
 This is due to ligaments that loosen with age and allow the bones in your foot to change position or spread.
 Wear shoes that are supportive and roomy enough for your toes to wiggle.
 Look for shoes made of natural materials, such as leather, which allow your feet to breathe.